 For E-tutors who work online via a video call, it is less necessary to have liability insurance.
 It is still worth considering professional indemnity insurance, of course, when teaching and providing advice.

-If you wish to expand your business, or work full-time as a private tutor, it might be a good idea to create a solid legal business structure.
-This might mean putting more insurance policies in place, such as employer’s liability insurance, if you have employees.
+If you wish to expand your business or work full-time as a private tutor, it might be a good idea to create a solid legal business structure.
+This might mean putting more insurance policies in place, such as employer’s liability insurance if you have employees.

 It will also entail creating contracts and payment outlines for your employees and setting standards of practice according to your business.

-Health and Safety on Tutoring Jobs
+Health and Safety of Tutoring Jobs

 Many teachers consider tutoring as jobs after teaching.
 As a home tutor, your priority is keeping your student, and yourself, safe.
 If you offer private tuition in your own home, it is your legal responsibility to ensure it is a safe environment in which to conduct business.

-As a home tutor, you are responsible and accountable for and health and safety issues that might arise in your own home.
+As a home tutor, you are responsible and accountable for health and safety issues that might arise in your own home.

 Equally, if you conduct business in a rented or public space, or in the home of your students, you are responsible for analysing the potential risks involved and protecting yourself as well as possible.